abukar10/ISDA_SIMM1/README.md

 - Next, we will need to read the latest or most recent risk weights and parameters defined by ISDA for SIMM calculations.
 - in this repository, we have a file called v2_7.py - a python input file that has contains all the ISDA Defined risk weights, correlation input data, etc
 - this would take a long time to manually input these data, we have used the 2023 file which contained numbering for the relant section of the data from the ISDA PDF
 - i have then used the older file as a guide and asked Deepseek to populate the file using the 2024 updated data - the result was amazing.

+**** DeepSeek Helped Reduce manual input time to only 5 minutes.
+*** (but initially, sometime is required for prompting and QA checks)

 - ChatGPT was full of errors and didnt even follow the format of the required file, but with the correct prompt, Deepseek was spot on and
 - as required, it only too few minutes.
 Obviously, We dont rely on this fully, so we made sure, we read the pdf line by line and cross check to ensure, all is 100% correct.

--  there is always a risk that something is mistyped which can happen both via deepseek or by manual entry.
+      INCORRECT or any MIsspecication can lead to impact on your SIMM calculaton - there is always a risk that something is mistyped which can happen both via deepseek or by manual entry.

  - the resposity we have all the files we need: